Declarative YAML Specs

 kind: pipeline

-name: quick-pipeline
+name: research

 sandbox: